polyrhythm-project/new-polyrhythm-project-website/people/index.md

   </tr>
   <tr>
     <td valign="top"><img src="/people/BryanBell.jpg"></td>
-    <td class="topalign">I am a PhD student in music theory at the University of British Columbia.
-My research interests are in the perception and cognition of rhythm and meter, as well as digital, mathematical, and empirical approaches to music research.
-My research is motivated by the conception of music as one domain through which we can understand a broader array of human experiences, including emotion, creativity, memory, and the mind.
-I am originally from the United States, where I obtained a bachelor’s degree in piano performance (with a minor in English) and a master’s degree in music theory.
-For my master’s thesis, I encoded the solo piano music of Alexander Scriabin and investigated his use of meter using a computational model.
-At UBC, I am both a research assistant in the Rhythm Computation and Cognition Lab and a teaching assistant.</td>
+    <td class="topalign">Bryan is a PhD student in music theory at the University of British Columbia.
+His research interests are in the perception and cognition of rhythm and meter, as well as digital, mathematical, and empirical approaches to music research.
+Bryan's research is motivated by the conception of music as one domain through which we can understand a broader array of human experiences, including emotion, creativity, memory, and the mind.
+He is originally from the United States, obtaining a bachelor’s degree in piano performance (with a minor in English) and a master’s degree in music theory.
+For my master’s thesis, he encoded the solo piano music of Alexander Scriabin and investigated his use of meter using a computational model.
+At UBC, Bryan is both a research assistant in the Rhythm Computation and Cognition Lab and a teaching assistant.</td>
   </tr>
   <tr>
     <td class="nameline" valign="top" colspan="2"><b>Jason Lee</b></td>